Can LLMs Express Personality Across Cultures? Introducing CulturalPersonas for Evaluating Trait Alignment: Introduction

 \item \textbf{Benchmark for Cultural Personality Expression:} We present \benchmark, the first benchmark to jointly evaluate personality traits and cultural context in LLMs (§\ref{sec:cp}).
 By embedding the Big Five traits in realistic, culturally grounded scenarios, \benchmark moves beyond generalized prompts to support more culturally relevant scenarios.

-\item \textbf{Dual-Format Evaluation Framework:} We propose a two-part evaluation: multiple-choice selection (MCS) and open-ended generation (OEG)—that captures both trait alignment and expressive diversity.
+\item \textbf{Dual-Format Evaluation Framework:} We propose a two-part evaluation: multiple-choice selection (MCS) and open-ended generation (OEG)—that captures both trait alignment with real user populations and expressive diversity.
 This framework enables both distributional comparison with human norms and stylistic analysis of personality expression in various contexts (§\ref{sec:experiments}).

 \item \textbf{Empirical Findings on Model Behavior:} Our results show that \benchmark improves alignment with human personality distributions over existing personality evaluators, e.g., \textit{IPIP} and \textit{TRAIT}, elicits more expressive and lexically diverse outputs, and surfaces model-specific differences in cultural adaptability (§\ref{sec:results}).